2018-2019 Youth Leadership Cabinet

 Commit to serve on at least one (1) committee

-Commit to participate in planning and attend Youth Leadership Day (spring semester) and Youth Day of Caring (Martin Luther King Jr. Day).
+Commit to participate in the planning and attendance Youth Leadership Day (fall semester) and Day of Caring (spring semester).

 To learn more about Youth Leadership Cabinet, contact Tami Scott at 979-696-4483 x108 or firstname.lastname@example.org